DelfiSpace/AutomaticTestSystem/README.md

 These scripts are based upon pyTest, pyTest TestConfig and pyTest-HTML.
 Before you can execute these tests, you need to install them by typing:

-`pip install pytest pytest-html pytest-config`
+`pip install pytest pytest-html pytest-testconfig`

 ## Configuration